-The global environment of the future (represented in Section 5) will not be the preindustrial environment of the past (represented in Section 2) because we (Section 1) have a tremendous impact on the environment (Sections 1, 3, and 4).
+The global environment of the future (represented in Section 5; refer to Figure Intro.-1) will not be the preindustrial environment of the past (represented in Section 2) because we (Section 1) have a tremendous impact on the environment (Sections 1, 3, and 4).
 Our actions today will have a profound effect on the environment of the future.
-By our deeds we will determine whether the environment of future generations will be more or less hospitable to us and numerous other species.
+By our deeds we will determine whether the environment of the future will be more or less hospitable to us and numerous other species.